+The 3-star Hotel Castle Inn that was once a coaching inn is an elegant building dating back to 1850.
+The interior is all ' olde worlde' with beams and flagstone floors, whilst the hotel still retains traditional features.
+Located in the centre of the village of Castleton in the Hope Valley, Castle Inn displays fine views of Mam Tor and Peveril Castle.
+You will find hiking trails in the Peak District nearby, as well as four caverns where Blue John stone is mined.
 The hotel features 15 large non-smoking bedrooms in the old stable block equipped with modern amenities, which include en suite bathroom with a bathrobe, a hospitality tray, free WiFi access and a flat-screen TV with Freeview.
 You can park your car free of charge at the inn.
 Continental breakfast is included in the room price, but a full English breakfast can be served for a surcharge.
 The restaurant at the Castle Inn serves pub food, and there is a beer garden where you can have a drink or a meal in fine weather.

 - EC/ Maestro/ Debit card

 - American Express

 - Ironing board,